-We are incredibly proud of the results that our Sixth Form students have achieved over the years; they are the product of the students' hard work in combination with the package of teaching, assessment, guidance and support that we offer.
-The outcomes achieved mean that our students are able to take their next steps on to university, an apprenticeship or employment, with all students who applied to Higher Education being able to take up a place.
 Perhaps our greatest source of pride is the impact our students make in the world beyond our walls.
-In recent years, our students have gone on to study at many of the best Universities (including Oxford and Cambridge), won scholarships and travelled the world to help those in greater need than themselves. - Over 88% of our students go on to University or Higher Education. - 44% of students from Tadcaster Grammar School accepted courses at Russell Group Universities; well above the national average (15%) with 4 students gaining places at Oxford or Cambridge. - 94% of students who applied to University got their first choice offer. - An increasing number are successful in gaining apprenticeships in Finance, Accountancy and Retail.
-REASONS TO CHOOSE TADCASTER GRAMMAR SIXTH FORM Outstanding academic success Personalised care and guidance for you as an individual Excellent teaching by experienced subject specialists Exceptional relationships with staff A bespoke programme from dedicated Sixth Form Tutors which supports academic progress Rigorous academic assessment enabling you to monitor your progress and supporting you in making improvements Facilities that enable you to study in a way that suits your learning style An adult environment that treats you as the responsible, motivated individual that you are A Sixth Form Centre with dedicated areas to work and socialise Excellent progress from GCSE results (value added) Individualised support with your next steps: university, apprenticeship or employment A dedicated Pastoral Leader to support your wellbeing
+In recent years, our students have gone on to study at many of the best Universities (including Oxford and Cambridge), won scholarships and travelled the world to help those in greater need than themselves. - Over 85% of our students go on to University or Higher Education. - 45% of students from Tadcaster Grammar School accepted courses at Russell Group Universities; well above the national average (15%) with 4 students gaining places at Oxford or Cambridge. - An increasing number are successful in gaining apprenticeships in Finance, Accountancy and Retail.
+REASONS TO CHOOSE TADCASTER GRAMMAR SIXTH FORM Outstanding academic success Personalised care and guidance for you as an individual Excellent teaching by experienced subject specialists Exceptional relationships with staff A bespoke programme from dedicated Sixth Form Tutors which supports academic progress Rigorous academic assessment enabling you to monitor your progress and supporting you in making improvements Facilities that enable you to study in a way that suits your learning style An adult environment that treats you as the responsible, motivated individual that you are A Sixth Form Centre with dedicated areas to work and socialise Excellent progress from GCSE results (value added) Individualised support with your next steps: university, apprenticeship or employment A dedicated Pastoral Support Officer to support your wellbeing